Karamu

 Listed as a 'noxious weed' in Tasmania, this bushland bully moves into forest and smothers our native flora.
 Like so many of our bushland weeds karamu started out as a garden plant.

-Karamu has become a real bushland destroyer in Victoria but is not yet widespread in Tasmania, and in Hobart and Kingborough we have a chance to eradicate karamu before it can do real damage to our forests.
+Karamu has become a real bushland destroyer in Victoria but is not yet widespread in Tasmania.
+In Hobart and Kingborough we have a chance to eradicate karamu before it can do real damage to our forests.

-Karamu can envelop forests in massive thickets, depriving native species of the plants they have evolved with and creating a monoculture.
+Karamu can envelop forests in massive thickets.
+This deprives native species of the plants they have evolved with, and creates a monoculture.
 Karamu is bad news for our native wildlife and our native bushland.

 Help eradicate karamu